Mystery Of The 30946 Wilkinson First Pattern F-S Knives...Solved!

 A period photograph of 2 & 4 Troop of No3 Commando with the Field Force Unit serial number 30944 marked on their kit bags (inset).
 Taken at Tilbury Docks in Essex, England of No3 Commando returning following their D-Day landings in Normandy and subsequent fight across Europe.

-With the lowest known numbered First Pattern being 23 and the highest being 485, it would seem a reasonable assumption that these knives represented a numbered batch of 500 knives.
+It would seem a reasonable assumption that these knives represented a numbered batch of 500 knives.
 With no number above 500 ever having been observed (to my knowledge) then the working hypothesis of a batch of issued knives numbered no more than 500 certainly seems to hold water.
 This working theory has always been accepted within the F-S collecting community.
 But what of the other serialized number of 30946?

 Unraveling The Mystery